biril/backbone-control/README.md

 $('.notifyForUpdates').append(notifyForUpdatesSwitch.el);

 // For the user's email-address text field we only want one-way data-binding
-//  (notice the isAutoWriteToModel attribute set to false).
-That is to say, the
+//  (notice that the isAutoWriteToModel attribute is set to false).
+That is to
-//  view should always reflect the model's state but changes on the view should
+//  say, the view should always reflect the model's state but changes on the view
-//  not be automatically persisted on the model.
-Instead, a listener is set up
+//  should not be automatically persisted on the model.
+Instead, a listener is
-//  for the controls 'submitted' / 'blurred' events, which performs a validation
+//  set up for the controls 'submitted' / 'blurred' events, which performs a
-//  step before commiting the value to the model var userEmailAddressTextField = new TextField({
+//  validation step before commiting the value to the model var userEmailAddressTextField = new TextField({
     model: user,
     modelAttr: 'emailAddress',